 Missing one or more teeth ruins the appearance of the teeth and can make it difficult to chew food without being in pain.
 It can also affect one’s appearance if the missing teeth are not replaced quickly.
-Fortunately, there are quite a few options to choose from when it comes to replacing the missing teeth and we will take a look at those options here.
+Fortunately, there are quite a few options to choose from when it comes to replacing the missing teeth and we will take a look at these solutions for missing teeth.

 How to replace your missing teeth